abbbi/xtdcliconf/README.md

 or commands to get into extended cli mode / system view one can also define a password for each switch in a config file.

-It can also execute a sequence of commands read from a config file, for example if one has to define a vlan on 10 different switches, this comes in handy.
+It can also execute a sequence of commands read from a text file, for example if one has to define a vlan on 10 different switches, this comes in handy.

 Prerequisites